realm/realm-core/README.md

 Here, `PREFIX` is the installation prefix.
 If it is not specified, it defaults to `/usr/local`.

-Normally the TightDB version is taken to be what is returned by `git describe`.
+Normally the Realm version is taken to be what is returned by `git describe`.
 To override this, set `REALM_VERSION` as in the following
 examples: